 "A BARE TREE OPERATES BETTER THAN A FINISHED SADDLE IN MOST INSTANCES!" - Len Brown

 The saddle & horse below belong to a well known trainer in N.Missouri.
 It is a great example of a custom saddle that doesn't work.
 The bar angles keep the horse tight from being pinched at the top.
 It's strange he brought another saddle with him that he likes better but every horse he rides it on gets nervous & hard to handle.
 I turned it over and felt the skirts where the stirrup straps go under the tree bars.
 Sure enough: a nice BUMP from the strap that is like a set of knuckles every time the horse takes a stride and lifts his back.
 He went home with a Corrector pad and has bought extras since.
 They work on everything but the stirrup strap problem.
 That my friends is a SADDLETREE PROBLEM.
 No groove on the underside of the bars in The SADDLETREE!
-CHECK THE BOTTOM OF YOUR SKIRTS.
+Lift your Fender & look at the skirt under the strap.
+Does it have a depression in it?
+I've pressed on that grove and the horse kept walking away from me.
+The Saddle was on an Inch thick Felt Pad!
 IT DOENS'T TAKE MUCH OF A BUMP TO MAKE A HORSE REALLY "PISSY".

 Below is a roping saddle with quarter horse bars.
 An example of too much rock working up and down in front pinching and rubbing.
 The Q/H bar angle creates rocks off the middle of the back because the bars have become too curved when there turned out at the bottom in front.
 This puts too much curve front to rear, why your saddle pops up in the rear as you cinch.

 Below you will see a picture of Len's Low Down Roper 14.5" saddletree with a 7 3/4" gullet with No-Pinch Twist bars.